 Access to Cruit could not be easier as it is joined to mainland Donegal by a wee single track bridge joining the island to the R259, Annagry to Dungloe road.
 Once on Cruit the access to the cliffs is even easier as a wee single track road runs the length of the island coming within 10 minutes walking distance from even the most "remote" of the climbing locations on the island.
+The major crags in this guide are easily located using the Google Maps location pin linked into the description of each crag.

 For all the other rock climbing locations and for further free PDF guidebooks covering the entire county of Donegal visit Undiscovered Donegal.